sim2126/Google-Play-Store-Reviews-Sentiment-Analysis/README.md

 ### Conclusion

-For a practical and effective sentiment analysis solution for this dataset, the **Logistic Regression model is our recommended choice**.
+For a practical and effective sentiment analysis solution for this dataset, the **Logistic Regression model is the recommended choice**.
 Despite its poor performance on the neutral class, its excellent performance on the majority positive and negative classes gives it the highest overall accuracy and F1-score.
 It provides a robust and computationally efficient solution.

-If improving the detection of neutral reviews were a primary goal, future work would need to focus on techniques to handle class imbalance, such as oversampling the neutral class (e.g., with SMOTE) or fine-tuning a transformer model like DistilBERT specifically on our three-class dataset.
+If improving the detection of neutral reviews were a primary goal, future work would need to focus on techniques to handle class imbalance, such as oversampling the neutral class (e.g., with SMOTE) or fine-tuning a transformer model like DistilBERT specifically on the three-class dataset.